 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements.
-We have communicated the key audit matter to the Board of Directors.
-The key audit matter is not a comprehensive reflection of all matters discussed.
+We have communicated the key audit matters to the Board of Directors.
+The key audit matters are not a comprehensive reflection of all matters discussed.